HeemPlayz/HlaMovies/README.md

 # HlaMovies

 ## Idea
-The website idea is about download and watching movies for\n This is the open source for the website, and the website has been improved many times and this is the V1 of it
+The website idea is about download and watching movies for
+This is the open source for the website, and the website has been improved many times
+and this is the V1 of it

 ## Download